Factbox: Criminal charges in police killings of Black Americans

-(This Sept.
-22 story corrects by eliminating qualified immunity reference and Damond case and removing ‘rare’ from headline)

-(Reuters) - The Kentucky attorney general could announce as soon as this week whether police involved in the shooting death of Breonna Taylor, who was killed during a botched police raid in March, will face criminal charges.

-The 26-year-old emergency medical technician was one of multiple Black Americans killed by police here in recent years that have sparked a renewed push for civil rights and curbs on police brutality.
+(Reuters) - Breonna Taylor, a 26-year-old emergency medical technician, is one of multiple Black Americans killed by police here in recent years whose deaths have sparked a renewed push for civil rights and curbs on police brutality.

 Here is a summary of some police shooting cases and their outcomes: